ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/getting_started.md

 ### <a name="forge"></a>[Minecraft Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.16.1.html) <a href="#forge"><img src="../../../../images/link.png" alt="Link" style="width:15px;height:15px;"></a>

 When deciding which version of Forge to use, I prefer going with the recommended version.
-However, if there is no recommended version suggest, the latest version should do just fine.
+However, if there is no recommended version suggest, the latest minor version should do just fine.
 Make sure to download the mdk onto your computer.

 ## <a name="optional"></a>Optional <a href="#optional"><img src="../../../../images/link.png" alt="Link" style="width:20px;height:20px;"></a>
 ---